openharmony/third_party_cangjie_runtime/runtime/build_runtime.md

 - `--prefix <value>` defines the installation path for build outputs.
 Defaults to `runtime/output/common`.
 If both `build` and `install` specify paths, install takes precedence.
 - `-hwasan` enables Hardware-Assisted Address Sanitizer (HWASAN).
 - `--target-toolchain <value>` specifies the toolchain for cross-compilation. **Required for cross-compilation builds**.
 See [Build Preparation](#build-preparation) for toolchain configuration details.
+- `--cjlib-sanitizer-support`： Build runtime with sanitizer support, which runs sanitizer version of cangjie binary.
+Valid values: `asan`, `tsan` or `hwasan`.

 Example: